Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Bayesian quantile trend filtering

 \subsection{Variational Bayes approximation}

-The MCMC algorithm presented in Subsection \ref{subsec:2.3} could be computationally intensive when the sample size is large.
-For the more quick computation of the posterior distribution, we here derive variational Bayes approximation \citep[e.g.][]{blei2017variational,tran2021practical} of the joint posterior.
-The idea of the variational Bayes method is to approximate an intractable posterior distribution by using a more simple probability distribution.
-Note that the variational Bayes method does not need the sampling from the posterior distribution like MCMC, and it searches for an optimal variational posterior by using the optimization method.
-In particular, we employ the mean-field variational Bayes (MFVB) approximation algorithms that require the forms of full conditional distributions as given in Subsection \ref{subsec:2.3}.
+The MCMC algorithm presented in Section~\ref{subsec:2.3} can be computationally intensive when the sample size is large.
+For the quick computation of the posterior distribution, we derived the variational Bayes approximation \citep[e.g.][]{blei2017variational,tran2021practical} of the joint posterior.
+The idea of the variational Bayes method is to approximate an intractable posterior distribution by using a simpler probability distribution.
+Note that the variational Bayes method does not require sampling from the posterior distribution like MCMC, and it searches for an optimal variational posterior by using the optimization method.
+In particular, we employed the mean-field variational Bayes (MFVB) approximation algorithms that require the forms of full conditional distributions as given in Section~\ref{subsec:2.3}.

-The variational distribution $q^*(\theta)\in \mathcal{Q}$ is defined by the minimizer of the Kullback-Leibler divergence from $q(\theta)$ to the true posterior distribution $p(\theta | y)$
+The variational distribution $q^*(\theta)\in \mathcal{Q}$ is defined by the minimizer of the Kullback-Leibler divergence from $q(\theta)$ to the true posterior distribution $p(\theta \vert y)$

 If $\theta$ is decomposed as $\theta=(\theta_1,\ldots,\theta_K)$ and parameters $\theta_1,\ldots,\theta_K$ are mutually independent, each variational posterior can be updated as